DavidVogelxyz/library/other/vaultwarden-on-alpine.md

 Congrats on setting up a Vaultwarden instance using Alpine Linux!

+## Additional notes

+This section contains additional comments and troubleshooting steps that have been useful in administrating a Vaultwarden server.

-## Additional notes - How to change the admin token password
+### How to change the admin token password

 In order to change the admin token for the Vaultwarden admin panel, settings must be changed in the correct files.
 If both files exist, both "/etc/conf.d/vaultwarden" ***AND*** "/var/lib/vaultwarden/config.json" must be edited for the changes to occur.